MicrosoftDocs/visualstudio-docs/docs/install/using-visual-studio-vm.md

 ---
-title: "Using Visual Studio on an Azure Virtual Machine | Microsoft Docs"
+title: "Using Visual Studio on an Azure Virtual Machine"
 description: "Learn how to use Visual Studio on an Azure Virtual Machine" ms.date: 03/03/2018 ms.technology: vs-acquisition